Information for Producers

 Drinks producers will be responsible for making sure the bottles and cans their drinks come in are collected for recycling

 Scotland's Deposit Return Scheme for bottles and cans will give drinks producers a vital role in Scotland's response to the climate emergency.

-Drinks producers will have a legal responsibility to manage the collection and recycling of the containers in which drinks are sold.
+Drinks producers will have a legal responsibility for the collection and management of drinks containers covered by the scheme.
 It's an idea that's popular with the public and will help address customer concerns regarding waste.

-You can either discharge your obligations directly or nominate a scheme administrator to fulfil these obligations on your behalf.
-Such a central body, or bodies, would be able to concentrate solely on management of the Deposit Return Scheme and meeting the targets for recycling.
+You can either discharge your obligations directly or nominate the scheme administrator to fulfil these obligations on your behalf.
+The scheme administrator will be able to concentrate solely on management of the scheme and meeting the targets for collection.

 This will cover the costs of collecting and recycling drinks containers and it will be paid to the scheme administrator.